keratin/authn-server/docs/guide-implementing_login.md

 ### Frontend

-1. Create a form where the user may enter their username and password.
+1. Create a form where the user may enter their username and password and on optional TOTP MFA code (required if the user has completed MFA onboarding with their authenticator app).
-2. Submit the username and password to AuthN.
+2. Submit the username, password and TOTP code to AuthN.
 3. If successful, the user will be logged in and can make authenticated requests to your app.